 Extra Deck Monsters

-Powered InzektronCrystron Citree by Crystron Rosenix ’s effect, or when you want to recycle Crystron Smiger form the banish pile (after using it for either Crystron Ametrix summon or Crystron Entry search).
+Powered InzektronCrystron Citree by Crystron Rosenix ’s effect, or when you want to recycle Crystron Smiger / Crystron Thystvern form the banish pile (after using it for either Crystron Ametrix summon or Crystron Impact / Crystron monster search).
 Has decent body and prevents ALL TYPES of damage.
 It's important to note, after new rules get implemented, it's effect will not go through if you chain your Citree/Rion to field wipe(such as Black Rose Dragon), or to activation of cards that destroy without targeting(such as Shiranui Squiresaga, Shiranui Sunsaga, Chaos Dragon Levianeer) Run 1.